What is osteoarthritis (OA)?

 Is there a cure for OA?

-Treatments for OA vary depending on which joints are affected and the severity of your condition.
-There is no way of predicting exactly which treatment will work best for you.
-Each treatment has its own benefits and risks.
+Osteoarthritis treatment Brisbane patients can access varies depending on which joints are affected and the severity of your condition.
+There is no way of predicting exactly which treatment will work best for you, as each has its own benefits and risks.

-- a weight loss program, if you are overweight
+- A weight loss program, if you are overweight

-- an exercise program tailored to your condition and ability
+- An exercise program tailored to your condition and ability

-- pain management, using medicines such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs), as well as learning to change the way you think about, and react to, pain
+- Pain management, using medicines such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs), as well as learning to change the way you think about, and react to, pain

 What can I do?

-Learn ways to manage pain.
+Learn ways to manage your pain.

 Stay active.
 Exercise is strongly recommended for people with OA.
 It keeps your joints and muscles healthy and flexible and prevents other health problems.
-You may find it useful to see a physiotherapist or exercise physiologist for advice.
+You may also find it useful to see a physiotherapist or exercise physiologist for advice.